 - Formal grant proposals undergo a review process before final decisions are made by the foundation’s Board of Directors.

-Review the ADC FAQ for additional information on the online application process.
+Review the FAQ for additional information on the online application process.

 Letter of Inquiry (LOI)